tasnemul-hasan/tasnemul-hasan/README.md

 - 👋 Hi, I’m @tasnemul-hasan
 - 👀 I’m interested in Robotics and AI
-- 🌱 I’m currently learning Image Processing and dvelopping a new ML algorithm to address small dataset problems
+- 🌱 I’m currently learning AI Image Processing technique and dvelopping a new ML algorithm to address small dataset problems in AI classificatation
 - 💞️ I’m now working in a Driverless Electric Vehicle project
 - 📫 How to reach me https://www.linkedin.com/in/tasnemul-hasan/